How to Talk to Your Family About Making Your College Decision

 Before starting the conversation

 We recommend taking some time before having a conversation with your family to consider some questions or points they may raise.
 This could be things like whether or not you’ll be able to continue your religious practices on campus, how safe your chosen school and its surrounding community is, and if your family will be able to contribute financially to your education.
 Starting a dialogue with your family feeling prepared and open to talking about any major concerns they may have will not only show them that you care about their input, but are also confident and rooted in your decision.
+Having trouble making a decision about your post-high school plan?
+Check out this article for some strategies.

 Communication is key